-The 2024 exuvia counts of the five white-faced darter sites are shown in Figure 3.11.
+The 2024 exuvia counts of the 5 white-faced darter sites are shown in Figure 3.11.
 To make the results more comparable, the exuvia counts have been taken as an average and adjusted per 100m2 pool from the 2024 surveys.

-Figure 3.11 - Total exuvia count for 2024, adjusted to count per 1x100m2 pool, for 5 different Wales with white-faced populations. sites England and darter across It should be noted that Drumburgh Moss's results were taken during the 2018-Present reintroduction on this site, so this population is likely still in its growth phase.
+Figure 3.11 - Total exuvia count for 2024, adjusted to count per 1x100m2 pool, for 5 different sites across England and Wales with white-faced darter populations.
+It should be noted that Drumburgh Moss's results were taken during the 2018-Present reintroduction on this site, so this population is likely still in its growth phase.
 The Scaleby Moss results are only up to 21st May when especially poor weather resulted in cancelling the remaining counts, so should be taken as only the minimum that these pools would have recorded this year.
-For Fenns & Whixall, pool areas are used instead of pool sizes, and so many be not be directly comparable to the Cumbrian sites.